Nutrition

 2. Pay Attention to Hunger Pangs

 Another of the important principles of intuitive eating is listening to your hunger signals and eating when you’re hungry.
-Bear in mind that ignoring hunger at its onset can lead to overeating later, so it's important to nourish your body when it needs fuel.
+Bear in mind that ignoring hunger for extended periods may increase the likelihood of eating past comfort later, so it's important to nourish your body when it needs fuel.

 Signs of Physical Hunger Include: